androbaza/Xsight-heart-rate/logs/Haseeb_logs.md

   - Not sure, to be honest..... *sigh*

 # Week 4 (12.05 to 18.05)
-- Started working on setting up Jetson Nano and running PyVHR
+- Started working on setting up Jetson Nano and running PyVHR (5 hours)
 - Ran into compatibility issues but managed to resolve them.
-Details in Notes section
+Details in Notes section (3 hours)

 ## Next week tasks
 - Successfully install PyVHR on Jetson and start working on the classical approaches for rPPG using the available datasets and models with PyVHR